by Chrysten Cunningham, DO

 Remember, your doctor is your best resource for questions and concerns about menopause.
 Talk to your doctor about what’s on your mind, and together the two of you can help make this a healthy change.

-Chrysten Cunningham, D.O., is a Fellow of the American College of Obstetrics and Gynecology.
+This Scripps Health and Wellness information was provided by Chrysten Cunningham, DO, a Fellow of the American College of Obstetrics and Gynecology.
 She is on staff at Scripps Mercy Hospital.
-For more information, call 1-800-SCRIPPS (1-800-727-4777).